ricardoapl/ricardoapl.github.io/_drafts/hack-the-box-nibbles.markdown

 ===============================================================
 ```

-Most of the results in the previous command output are [Client error responses](https://developer.mozilla.org/en-US/docs/Web/HTTP/Status#client_error_responses), but `/index.html` returned a successful response so we'll investigate that next.

 ### Manual testing

-At first glance, there doesn't appear to be much in the home page of the web application running on TCP port 80.
+At first glance, there doesn't appear to be much in the home page of the web application listening on TCP port 80.
 However, that turns out to not be the case after inspecting its source code.
 An HTML comment at the bottom of the source code mentions a `/nibbleblog/` directory.

 ```
 <b>Hello world!</b>